 "Special assessments" means the actual special assessments and related interest paid during the reporting period.
 The term does not include personnel costs or fees for late payment.

 "Stakeholders" means individuals and representatives of organizations interested in long-term care, including nursing homes, consumers, and labor unions.

 "Standardized days" means the sum of resident days by case mix classification multiplied by the case mix index for each classification.
 When a facility has resident days at a penalty classification, these days shall be reported as resident days at the case mix classification established immediately after the penalty period, if available, and otherwise, at the case mix classification in effect before the penalty began.

 "Statistical and cost report" means the forms supplied by the commissioner for annual reporting of nursing facility expenses and statistics, including instructions and definitions of items in the report.

-"Therapy costs" means any costs related to medical assistance therapy services provided to residents that are not billed separately from the daily operating rate.
+"Therapy costs" means any costs related to therapy services provided to residents that are not separately billable from the daily operating rate.

 "Working capital debt" means debt incurred to finance nursing facility operating costs.
 Working capital debt does not include debt incurred to acquire or refinance a capital asset.

 "Working capital interest expense" means the interest expense incurred on working capital debt during the reporting period.